stefanbanu/DataBase-Connection-App/README.md

 DataBase-Connection-App
 =======================

-A simple java desktop application that connects to an Mysql database and show the data.
+A simple java desktop application that connects to a Mysql database and show the data.